 If your State or Tribe has an approved plan or is in the process of developing a plan, you must apply to and be licensed or authorized under its hemp program.

 If your State or Tribe does not have a pending or approved hemp production plan, you may apply for a USDA hemp production license.
-Applications to obtain a license to produce hemp under the USDA production program may not be submitted until November 30, 2019.
+To obtain a license to produce hemp under the USDA production program, submit the USDA Hemp Application (pdf).

 An FBI criminal history report must accompany the USDA Hemp Program application.